 Bring your IT team to meetings with vendors

-If you’re thinking of introducing a new resource or system think about including your IT team.
+If you’re considering introducing a new resource or system, consider including your IT team.
 This is especially true if you’ve got a requirement for them to be involved in set-up.
-It can save you from having to relay complex technical information between the vendor and your IT team.
+It can save you from relaying complex technical information between the vendor and your IT team.
 Ultimately it will save you heaps of time in the long run.

 Need more support?

 We recommend librarians read the Access to Online Resources – A Guide for the Modern Librarian for additional support.